 Living in Israel as an expat

-Israel’s modern and diverse market economy is built on several industries, including biotechnology, electronics, information technology, manufacturing, telecommunications and tourism.
-Expats working in Israel mostly work in these sectors.
+Israel’s modern and diverse market economy is built on several industries, including biotechnology, cybersecurity, artificial intelligence, electronics, information technology, manufacturing, telecommunications, and tourism.
+Most expats take up a position in these sectors.
 Israel’s technology industry, in particular, has attracted massive foreign investment.
-With this influx of capital, ample opportunities for talented and qualified expats have subsequently arisen.
+With this influx of capital, ample opportunities for talented and qualified expats have arisen.

-Although accommodation prices are rather high, expats should be able to find an apartment to rent in the city of their choice or, if preferring something larger and more suited for a family, houses are predominantly found in the outer suburbs of cities.
-Transport is abundant and affordable in Israel.
-So, if choosing to live outside the city centre, expats will be able to commute to work without the use of a car and without breaking the bank.
+Although accommodation prices are rather high, expats should be able to find an apartment to rent in the city of their choice – or, if they prefer something larger and more suited for a family, houses are predominantly found in the outer suburbs of cities.
+Some suburban properties, particularly around Jerusalem, don’t lie within Israel’s internationally recognised borders or within a settlement in the West Bank or East Jerusalem, and this carries different legal, security, and diplomatic implications.

 Cost of living in Israel

-Although the cost of transport and food in the country is reasonable, high accommodation prices and low salaries compared to other developed countries mean that the cost of living in Israel can be high.
-That said, expats can earn lucrative salaries in Israel and costs are largely dependent on where in the country they choose to live, as well as their lifestyle.
+High accommodation prices and low salaries compared to other developed countries mean that the cost of living in Israel can be high.
+Tel Aviv regularly ranks among the most expensive cities in the world, with housing costs on par with cities like London and New York.
+That said, you can earn lucrative salaries in Israel, and costs largely depend on where in the country you decide to live and what your lifestyle preferences are.

 Expat families and children

 Despite Israeli public schools being both free and of a generally high standard, many expats send their children to international schools, as the language of instruction in public schools is Hebrew.
-Tuition for international schools is high, but children will be able to continue with a familiar curriculum and language of instruction while also receiving an excellent education.
+Tuition at international schools is high, but children can continue with a familiar curriculum and language of instruction while also receiving an excellent education.

-Families will also discover that Israel is an incredibly child friendly country.
-All cities accommodate for children's needs with plenty of activities and attractions to keep them busy outside of school.
-Zoos, beaches, museums and parks abound in Israel, and parents will therefore never be short of something to do with the little ones.
+Families will also discover that Israel is an incredibly child-friendly country, with plenty of activities and attractions to keep them busy outside of school.
+Zoos, beaches, museums, and parks abound in Israel, and parents will never be short of activities for the little ones.

 Climate in Israel

-Although the weather in Israel varies from region to region, with mountains, a desert and a Mediterranean coastline, summers are warm and dry throughout the country.
-Winters are generally mild, but Jerusalem can get particularly cold.
+Although the weather in Israel varies from region to region, with mountains, a desert, and a Mediterranean coastline, summers are warm and dry throughout the country.
+Winters are typically mild, but Jerusalem can get particularly cold.
 Rainfall generally occurs during the colder months, although the desert region is dry all year round.

-Israelis are proud of their achievements in building an innovative and multi-cultural state.
-Expats who can adapt to Israel's unique, and often tense, political landscape will be able to experience a life which is both varied and full of flavour.
+Israel is recognised for its innovations and its multicultural fabric.
+Expats who can adapt to Israel’s unique and often tense political circumstances will be able to experience a life which is both varied and full of flavour.

 Fast facts